Homemade Sugar-Free Muesli

 Homemade sugar-free muesli, Eat Without Belly

-• Now all that’s left is to use it to prepare good light breakfasts and healthy snacks or even make bars, something I hope to propose to you in the future.
-If you make it, let me know!
+• Now all that’s left is to use it to prepare good light and healthy breakfasts or snacks.
+I may also use it to make bars, which I hope to share with you in the future.

 Enjoy!